arcadenea/iso2opl/README.md

 Usage
 =====

-Simply put your PS2 USB mass storage device in the computer and type
+Simply put your PS2 USB mass storage device in the computer, mount it and type

 ./iso2opl /xxxxxx/game.iso /yyyyyyy/massdevice "name of the game" [CD/DVD]

 where:

-/xxxxxx is the path where your game iso exists /yyyyyy/massdevice is the path of your USB device (usually something like /dev/sdb, /dev/sdc) "name of the game" is the name that you want to be displayed on Open PS2 Loader.
+/xxxxxx is the path where your game iso exists.
+/yyyyyy/massdevice is the path of your mounted USB device (usually something like /media/xxxxx).
+You can check this out with the command "mount".
+"name of the game" is the name that you want to be displayed on Open PS2 Loader.
 It must have between 3 and 32 characters.
 [CD/DVD] It depends if the original media of the game is a CD or a DVD.

 Example:

-./iso2opl /home/user/game.iso /dev/sdb "awesome game" DVD
+./iso2opl /home/user/game.iso /media/myusbstorage "awesome game" DVD